Classes and Objects in Java – Fundamentals of OOPs

 Gender: Female

 Abstraction is the process of hiding implementation details from the end-user.
-In a programming language, we use a predefined object or previously created objects into another program without caring what that object contains, we only care about what it does.
+In a programming language, we use a predefined object or previously created objects in another program without caring what that object contains; we only care about what it does.
 This type of implementation is known as abstraction.

-We use mobile phones or smartphones to perform various tasks in our day to day life.
+We use mobile phones or smartphones to perform various tasks in our day-to-day lives.
 Each application on the phone performs a specific task.
-We as users only care about what the application does, rather than focusing on how it does the task.
+We, as users, only care about what the application does, rather than focusing on how it does the task.
 This is known as abstraction.

 Let us take a look at them individually: